Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Implementation Details

-Different valid schedules do not change fill-in (they only reorder the same node sets) but can yield different performance due to locality-parallelism trade-offs.
-On CPUs, post-order traversal is often preferred because it tends to improve temporal locality, i.e., once two sibling subtrees are processed, their results are consumed shortly thereafter by the parent, increasing cache reuse.
-This is the default in CPU solvers like CHOLMOD~\cite{Chen:2008:A8C}.
-In contrast, GPU solvers often prefer schedules that expose more parallelism.
-For example, cuDSS follows a wavefront (level-based) schedule in which nodes are processed level by level starting from the leaves.
+\paragraph{Concatenation and schedules.} After computing the elimination tree, we form the global permutation by concatenating the local permutations associated with tree nodes (Algorithm~\ref{alg:CompPerm}).
+The primary degree of freedom is the \emph{schedule} used to traverse the elimination tree (Algorithm~\ref{alg:CompPerm}, line~6).
+A valid schedule must respect elimination dependencies, i.e., no parent can appear before its children.
+Different valid schedules do not change fill-in but can yield different performance due to locality--parallelism trade-offs.
+On CPUs, post-order traversal is preferred because it tends to improve temporal locality, i.e., once two sibling subtrees are processed, their results are consumed shortly thereafter by the parent, increasing cache reuse.
+This is the default in CPU solvers, e.g., CHOLMOD~\cite{Chen:2008:A8C}.
+In contrast, GPU solvers often prefer schedules that expose more parallelism, e.g., cuDSS follows a wavefront (level-based) schedule in which nodes are processed level by level starting from the leaves (see Figure~\ref{fig:schedule}).

 Our implementation provides both post-order and level-order schedules (Figure~\ref{fig:Step4:PermComp}).
 More generally, the index sequence used in line~6 of Algorithm~\ref{alg:CompPerm} can be any valid schedule.
-Note that some CPU solvers (e.g., CHOLMOD and Intel MKL) do not expose a user-defined schedule.
+Note that some CPU solvers (e.g., CHOLMOD) don't expose a user-defined schedule.
 Instead, they construct an internal execution order after \textit{etree} construction and then apply the given permutation.
-In such cases, providing an invalid schedule will not cause a runtime failure but can degrade performance if separators are assembled before their children.
+In such cases, providing an invalid schedule won't cause a runtime failure but can degrade performance if separators are assembled before their children.
 In contrast, cuDSS requires a schedule consistent with its execution model (i.e., a level-order/wavefront schedule); using an incompatible schedule can lead to runtime failure.